mv-lab/Squanchy-PL/tutorials/1_basic.md

 ## Lists

 Based on Haskell.The square brackets delimit the list, and individual elements are separated by commas.
 There isn't type restrictions, but elements can't be  expressions, must be literals from any primitive type.
-Elements can be accesed with the `.` operator as __Tuples__.
+Elements can be accesed with the `.` operator.
 Here is an example:

 In Haskell: